vermwestling/pull-request-reviewer/README.md

 PR examples of reviewing Java code with three known issues:
 * Constructor is not private.
 * Incorrect null check in reverseString method.
-* Bad mehtod name.
-Then method is called
 * Javadoc for method does not match implementation.

 ### Review type: PR comment